Alternate title: Less is more (and other nonsense)!

 Noise and interference

 Electrical Noise on AM broadcast band

 In order for any solution to be effective, this problem must be addressed first.
 Noise and interference are at the heart of the technical issues confronting the typical AM radio listener.
-These problems come from multiple sources, but the worst of which are electrical devices such as CFL’s and other fluorescent lights, LED lamps, street lights, utility company wires, computers, computer monitors, TVs, power line communication, appliances and other intentional emitters.
+These problems come from multiple sources, but the worst of which are electrical devices such as CFLs and other fluorescent lights, LED lamps, street lights, utility company wires, computers, computer monitors, TVs, power line communication, appliances, and other intentional emitters.
 The FCC has, within it current powers, the ability to address at least some of these noise generators.
-Devices like CFL’s, LED lamps, computers and others are regulated under Part 15 and 18 of the FCC rules.
-While there is little that can be done with fluorescent lights (they work using an internal electrical arc), other emission standards can be tightened and better, more specific warning labels can be implemented on packaging.
+Devices like CFLs, LED lamps, computers, and others are regulated under Part 15 and 18 of the FCC rules.
+While there is little that can be done with fluorescent lights (they work using an internal electrical arc), other emission standards can be tightened and better, more specific warning labels can be implemented on the packaging.

 Confronting any of these issues is almost certain to be a non-starter and that is a shame because real, meaningful steps can be taken here.

-One scenario would be a one time test, applied during the next license renewal cycle, that allows station owners to assess their operations.
-Those that do not pass the test would be able surrender their license for a tax credit.
+One scenario would be a one-time test, applied during the next license renewal cycle, that allows station owners to assess their operations.
+Those that do not pass the test would be able to surrender their license for a tax credit.
 This type of culling is not unprecedented, as the FRC did something very similar during the early days of broadcasting when the AM band became a free for all.
-The test should have three areas of consideration; technical operations, programming and business profitability.
+The test should have three areas of consideration; technical operations, programming, and business profitability.
 Something like this would be a reasonable example of a re-licensing test:

 Is antenna array being maintained, field mowed, trees cut, tower fences secure, signage posted, catwalks or access roadways maintained